 For high power density applications, conventional air-cooling system may not be sufficient to maintain heat sources under safe operating temperature, the liquid cooling system with high heat transfer capability shall be then considered.
 A complete liquid cooling system contains several important components underneath: a cold plate, a radiator, a fan, and a reservoir.

 The heat source(s) is attached to cold plate made of Aluminum or Copper to remove heat energy, where cool water flows into the cold plate and leaves it with heat through the pipeline to the condenser, then dissipates heat to the ambient.
 The liquid is returned to the reservoir after heat exchange via the pipeline, and then is pumped to cold plate for next cycles.

-The advantages of liquid cooling is that the specific heat of the liquid is much higher than the air, thus the heat transfer coefficient (h) is very high and the efficiency is much higher than the conventional air cooling.
+The advantages of liquid cooling is that the specific heat and heat transfer coefficient of the liquid is massively higher than air, thus the efficiency is much higher than the conventional air cooling.

 Liquid cooling key advantages:

 - High heat convection coefficient（h）Air 1~1,000 (W/m² K) Water and liquids 50~10,000 (W/m² K)

 - With pumping and routing design the system is more scalable

 - Capable to high power and high heat flux